lief-project/LIEF/doc/sphinx/extended/dwarf/index.rst

 Introduction
 ************

-DWARF debug information can be included directly in the binary (which is the default behavior for ELF binaries) or stored in a separate dedicated file.
+DWARF debug information can be embedded directly within a binary (the default for ELF files) or stored in a separate, dedicated file.

-When the DWARF debug information is embedded within the binary, you can access it using the following attribute: |lief-dwarf-binary-debug-info|.
+When DWARF debug information is embedded within the binary, you can access it using the |lief-dwarf-binary-debug-info| attribute.
-This attribute returns a |lief-dwarf-debug-info|:
+This attribute returns a |lief-dwarf-debug-info| object:

 .. tabs::